Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Related Work

 \section{Related Work}

 \paragraph{Techniques to Address Overestimation Bias in RL:} Addressing overestimation bias is a long standing research topic not only in reinforcement learning but other fields of science such as economics and statistics.
-It is commonly known as \textit{max-operator bias} in statistics~\cite{Eramo-2017-AAAI} and as \textit{the winner's curse} in economics~\cite{Thaler-2012-SS,Smith-2006-MS}.
-As we already discussed above, the max operator in the Q-learning models naturally lead to overestimation bias.
-To address this, \cite{Hasselt-2010-NIPS} proposed Double Q-learning, subsequently adapted to a neural network based function approximators as Double DQN~\cite{Hasselt-2016-AAAI}.
-Alternatively,~\cite{Zhang-2017-IJCAI,LV-2019-Access} proposed weighted estimators of Double Q-learning and ~\cite{Lee-2013-SADP} introduced a bias correction term.
+It is commonly known as \textit{max-operator bias} in statistics~\citep{Eramo-2017-AAAI} and as \textit{the winner's curse} in economics~\citep{Thaler-2012-SS,Smith-2006-MS}.
+To address this, \citep{Hasselt-2010-NIPS} proposed Double Q-learning, subsequently adapted to a neural network based function approximators as Double DQN~\citep{Hasselt-2016-AAAI}.
+Alternatively,~\citep{Zhang-2017-IJCAI,LV-2019-Access} proposed weighted estimators of Double Q-learning and ~\citep{Lee-2013-SADP} introduced a bias correction term.
 Other approaches to address the overestimation are based on averaging and ensembling.
-Techniques include averaging Q-values from previous $N$ versions of the Q-network~\cite{Anschel-2017-ICML}, taking linear combinations of $\min$ and $\max$ over the pool of Q-values~\cite{Kumar-2019-NeurIPS}, or using a random mixture from the pool~\cite{Agarwal-2019-ARXIV}.
+Techniques include averaging Q-values from previous $N$ versions of the Q-network~\citep{Anschel-2017-ICML}, taking linear combinations of $\min$ and $\max$ over the pool of Q-values~\citep{Kumar-2019-NeurIPS}, or using a random mixture from the pool~\citep{Agarwal-2019-ARXIV}.

 \paragraph{Regularization in Reinforcement Learning:} Regularization in reinforcement learning has been used to perform effective exploration and learning generalized policies.
-For instance, \cite{Jordi-2019-ICLR} uses mutual-information regularization to optimize a prior action distribution for better performance and exploration,~\cite{Cheng-2019-ARXIV} regularizes the policy $\pi(a|s)$ using a control prior,~\cite{Galashov-2019-ICLR} uses temporal difference error regularization to reduce variance in Generalized Advantage Estimation~\cite{Schulman-2016-ICLR}.
+For instance, \citep{Jordi-2019-ICLR} uses mutual-information regularization to optimize a prior action distribution for better performance and exploration,~\citep{Cheng-2019-ARXIV} regularizes the policy $\pi(a|s)$ using a control prior,~\citep{Galashov-2019-ICLR} uses temporal difference error regularization to reduce variance in Generalized Advantage Estimation~\citep{Schulman-2016-ICLR}.
 Generalization in reinforcement learning refers to the performance of the policy on different environment compared to the training environment.
-For example, \cite{Farebrother-2019-ICLR} studied the effect of $L^2$ norm on DQN on generalization,~\cite{Tobin-2017-IROS} studied generalization between simulations vs. the real world,~\cite{Pattanaik-2018-AAMAS} studied parameter variations and~\cite{Zhang-2018-ARXIV} studied the effect of different random seeds in environment generation.
+For example, \citep{Farebrother-2019-ICLR} studied the effect of $L^2$ norm on DQN on generalization,~\citep{Tobin-2017-IROS} studied generalization between simulations vs. the real world,~\citep{Pattanaik-2018-AAMAS} studied parameter variations and~\citep{Zhang-2018-ARXIV} studied the effect of different random seeds in environment generation.